Royal Ascot 2023: King Charles III to feature in first racing festival since Queen Elizabeth II’s death - KESQ

 Her presence was not purely ceremonial, though.
 She loved racing and saw 24 horses she owned win at the festival.

-This week, King Charles III and his wife, Queen Camilla, will be the focus of much pomp and circumstance as Royal Ascot looks to usher in a new era.
+This week, King Charles III and his wife, Queen Camilla, will be the focus of much pomp and circumstance as Royal Ascot looks to usher in a new era – the couple will lead the royal procession on Tuesday.

 Organizers are also determined to pay tribute to Queen Elizabeth II and have permanently renamed one of the races in her honor.
 There will also be a photo exhibition in dedication to her influence on the sport.